Menu de navigation

 - She is now Associate Professor at the École de bibliothéconomie et des sciences de l'information (i.e. the School of Library and Information Science, at the Université de Montréal) since January, 2000.
 Prior to this, she spent several years doing research and development work in natural language processing (syntactic analysis, grammar checking and machine translation), including four years at Machina Sapiens Inc., a Montreal-based software development company.

-- Her teaching now includes indexing and abstracting (both manual and automated), thesaurus construction, computer-assisted document management, and semiotics of information systems.
+- Her teaching includes indexing and abstracting (both manual and automated), thesaurus construction, indexing digital collections, and semiotics of information systems.
 Her teaching tries to help students identify the linguistic aspects of document management.

 automation of indexing and abstracting, through the use of natural language processing